The AI Automation Playbook for Small Businesses

 • Customer impact – whether the task touches prospects or clients.

 Run those inputs through a simple scorecard.
-We recommend weighting minutes saved and customer impact the highest—tasks that hit both often create the biggest wins.
+Weight time saved, error cost, and customer impact highest.
+Tasks that hit all three are usually worth inspecting first.
 You now have a ranked backlog of automation candidates grounded in business value instead of hype.

 2. Standardize and instrument the workflow